Zypperman/xiandan/Organised/05 CS Practical/Languages/HTML CSS XML/Flexbox.md

 - sometimes you just need to realise that the content size > the container size, and it doesn't overflow by default. the elements don't expand dynamically.
 It just sucks.
 - sometimes its easier to design flexbox layouts from inside out: start with the elements that definitely need to be flex items and work outwards.
     - `gap` is useful when you don't have a lot of space, otherwise use `minmax`.
+- `max-width` can help you control the size of your elements.
+- Add as few elements as necessary.
+Don't spam `justify-content` attributes for every container you have.
+- remove bullet points from lists with `list-style-type:none;`
+- remove the underlined part of links with `text-decoration: none;`

+### `justify-content`, `justify-items` and `justify self`

+Confusing, but just follow this explanation by [W3](https://www.w3.org/TR/css-align-3/#overview).

 ## Sources